 Flying foxes are the largest of all bats.
 They have grey, fox-like heads with very large eyes.
 They have dark fur (even on their toes!) and are around 25cm long (but their wings can stretch as wide as 1 metre).

-Flying-foxes, also known as Bats, Fruit Bats or Megabats, mainly live in forests in coastal areas of northern and eastern Australia.
+Flying-foxes, also known as Bats, Fruit Bats or Megabats, love to move around but mainly live in forests in coastal areas of northern and eastern Australia.
 Four species of Flying-fox live in Australia: the Grey-headed Flying-fox, the Little Red Flying-fox, the Black Flying-fox and the Spectacled Flying-fox.

 Flying-foxes sleep during the day in ‘camps’ of up to tens of thousands of individuals.
 They hang upside down to sleep, but have to turn up the other way to go to the toilet.

 Flying-foxes eat blossoms, nectar and pollen and fly long distances.
 They pollinate many different plant species and disperse thousands of seeds long distances.
-Flying-foxes are the only flying mammal.
+Flying-foxes are members of the bat family, Chiroptera – the only flying mammals.
 At night they can fly up to 30 km, pollinating many plant species and dispersing up to 60,000 seeds across the land as they do.
 Flying-foxes are a wonderful buddy to have around as they are great pollinators.

 Almost all hardwood species need Flying foxes for pollination.
 They are the only known pollinators of some rainforest species and are also important to native plants.

 Flying-foxes don’t use sound to navigate.
 They use their eyesight and smell.
 They can also navigate based on the lights in our cities!

 You can look after Flying-foxes in your own backyard